A broken tooth root canal is a treatment used to save a tooth that has been damaged deep into the root.

 Most patients find that these symptoms subside within a few days, but if pain persists or worsens, it’s important to contact your dentist.

-In some cases, a bit of sensitivity may remain for a week or two, especially if the tooth was significantly infected before the procedure.
+In certain cases, a bit of sensitivity may remain for a week or two, especially if the tooth was significantly infected before the procedure.

 To ensure the success of your root canal and the long-term health of your tooth, follow-up care is essential.